 Pooh waddled up to me, looking unusually serious for a bear with a sweet tooth.
 “Bruce,” he said, his voice tinged with concern, “Piglet’s anxiety is running wild, and it’s consuming him.
 It’s causing him problems throughout the day, and I just don’t know how to help him.”

 Now, Pooh and I have had these chats before.
 We’ve talked about the Mental Health Warrior Program I created—a self-help approach rooted in my own struggles.
-Pooh, being the thoughtful bear he is, remembered a book I’d mentioned: 84 Tools of a Mental Health Warrior.
-He asked if I could recommend something for Piglet, something that could help when his thoughts start racing, and anxiety tries to take over.
+Pooh, being the thoughtful bear he is, remembered my book—84 Tools of a Mental Health Warrior—and asked if I could recommend something to help Piglet when his thoughts start racing and anxiety takes over.

 The "Swerve" Tool